publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch14/schIII/m__us_usc_t8_s1631.md

     (b) __Duration of attribution period__

-    Subsection (a) of this section shall apply with respect to an alien until such time as the alien—
+    Subsection (a) shall apply with respect to an alien until such time as the alien—

         (1) achieves United States citizenship through naturalization pursuant to chapter 2 of title III of the Immigration and Nationality Act \[[8 U.S.C.
 1421][/us/usc/t8/s1421] et seq.\]; or